travelaudience/kubernetes-nexus/docs/usage/using-nexus-with-gradle.md

 }
 ```

-Also, you may often find `mavenCentral()` statements scattered around existing
+Also, one may often find `mavenCentral()` statements scattered around existing
 `build.gradle` files.
-As a rule of the thumb you can replace every occurrence of
+As a rule of the thumb, one should replace it with something
-this with
+like:

 ```groovy
 maven {